Please ensure Javascript is enabled for purposes of website accessibility

 Admission of unauthenticated records was harmless error

 The jury’s failure to award plaintiff damages after finding defendant liable was not flawed by the trial court’s admission of unauthenticated medical records.
-The error was harmless either because the information was established by other testimony, or it “had only a slight effect upon the verdict.”
-Facts In December 2016, Spruill was a passenger in […]
+The error was harmless either because the […]

 Dec 4, 2019